Master of Science in Special Education

 - Developmental Disabilities/Autism Spectrum Disorder

 Most graduate students' programs of study include classes that satisfy the requirement of some state endorsements.
 A brief discussion of each program emphasis area follows.
-Each discussion includes an example that shows classes that MIGHT be in an hypothetical student's program of study.
+Each discussion includes an example that shows classes that MIGHT be in a program of study.
 Students should understand that their program of study may not be the same as the examples.
 A program of study may be modified at the discretion of the student's graduate committee, as long as those changes do not violate core department or graduate school requirements.

 Early Childhood Special Education (ECSE)

 Students earning a Master of Science in Special Education with an Early Childhood Special Education (ECSE) emphasis learn to work with young children, and the families of children, with or at risk for developmental delays.
-Successful ECSE students learn to assess young children with suspected developmental delays, develop appropriate intervention programs, and coordinate a variety of service programs such as Parts C and B Programs, ECSE programs in public schools, or inclusive community programs.
+Successful ECSE students learn to assess young children with suspected developmental delays, develop appropriate intervention programs, and coordinate a variety of service programs such as Part C and B Programs, ECSE programs in public schools, or inclusive community programs.

 ECSE programs of study typically include course work and supervised practicum experiences in assessment, program development and evaluation, family and community support systems, typical and atypical child development, management of the environment, and research.
-Trainees complete a thesis as the final program requirement.

 MSU's ECSE courses emphasize a responsive family approach to early intervention.
 Trainees gain experience in a variety of service delivery settings including home based, center based, and combination service delivery programs.
 Practica sites may include: the Minot Infant Development Program, Early Head Start, community child care programs, area special education unit ECSE programs, and Head Start.